MAP Assessment Information

 What is a “MAP” test?

 MAP is a nationally normed, adaptive achievement test.
 Nationally normed assessments compare your child to other typical students in the same grade, tested at the same point in the school year, across the nation.
 Norm referenced tests help teachers know what your student knows on the day of the test compared to other students of the same grade level.
 Teachers use this information to help your student learn tomorrow.
 An adaptive test is programmed to ask students questions based on their answers.
 For example, when a student answers a question correctly, the test will ask a more difficult or equally difficult question next.
 When a student answers a question incorrectly, the test will ask an easier question next.
-Three times a year, Northwest ISD will administer the Reading and Math assessments to students in grades 2-9 and Science assessment to fifth-grade students.

 What is a passing score on MAP?